Last Updated on

 This wonderful zoo is open everyday of the year.

-Some of the wildlife to visit at Healesville
+Some of the wildlife to see at Healesville Sanctuary

 I have been here more times than I can count and every time I head straight for my favourite locals, the koalas.
 Their adorable cute faces and fluffy fur make them probably the most popular attraction here, I’m guessing.
 Tourists just love them.